 Two areas where self-employed individuals differ from regular employees are in contributions to the Canada Pension Plan (CPP) and to Employment Insurance (EI).

 Everyone between the ages of 18 and 70 whose income is greater than $3,500 must contribute to the CPP.
-Regular workers contribute 4.95 percent of their wages above $3,500, up to an annual maximum of $2,593.80, while their employer contributes an equal amount.
+In 2018, regular workers contribute 4.95% of their wages above $3,500, up to an annual maximum of $2,593.80, while their employer contributes an equal amount.

-Self-employed individuals are on the hook for both the employee and employer amounts, meaning they’d contribute 9.9 percent of net income up to an annual maximum contribution of $5,187.60.
+Self-employed individuals are on the hook for both the employee and employer amounts, meaning they’d contribute 9.9% of net income up to an annual maximum contribution of $5,187.60.

 CPP contributions from self-employment are based on the net income of your business.
 To calculate your annual contributions at tax time start with line 1 on Schedule 8 (CPP Contributions on Self-Employment and Other Earnings) and transfer the numbers as directed to your personal tax return.

-Your 9.9 percent CPP contribution pays into one of the major pillars of Canada’s retirement benefit system.
+Your 9.9% CPP contribution pays into one of the major pillars of Canada’s retirement benefit system.
 The maximum CPP benefit available to retirees in 2018 is $1,134.17 per month, with the average Canadian receiving $691.93 per month.

 You’ll also receive a tax deduction for the “employer half” of the contribution plus a 15 percent federal tax credit for the “employee half” of the contribution.